-How to Easily Remove Malware from Your PC [Updated 2019]
+How to Remove Malware from Your Windows PC [Updated 2020]

-Need a PC cleaning?
-This step-by-step guide can help with malware infection.
+Need PC cleaning?
+This step-by-step guide will help with a malware infection.

-Warning symptoms: You noticed for a while that your PC started to slow down, crashes often, pop-ups appear randomly in your browser, or you noticed unusual messages or programs that start automatically.
-These signs can tell that your computer might be infected with malware.
+Warning signs: You’ve noticed your PC has started to slow down, it crashes often, pop-ups appear randomly in your browser, or that unusual apps start automatically.

-In this article, we’ll show you all the steps you need to follow so you can easily clean up and restore your PC to a functional mode.
+In this article, I’ll walk you through all the steps you need to follow so you can easily clean up and restore your PC to a functional state.

-With the help of a backup procedure, you can save your essential data on an external source to keep them safe.
-You can do it manually or automatically and we recommend using software backup tools like these ones.
+By performing a backup process, you can save your essential data on an external source to keep it safe.
+You can do this manually or automatically and we recommend using software backup tools.

 Step 2.
 Enter your PC in Safe Mode with Networking

 - Unplug DVDs, CDs or other USB drives from your PC and then shut it down.